Flag

 Sanctions

-Burundi, as a UN member, must adhere to the sanctions imposed by the United Nations, which aim to maintain international peace and security through various measures.
-The Security Council has established numerous sanctions regimes since 1966, focusing on issues like political conflicts and nuclear non-proliferation, with ongoing regimes as of October 2023.
+Burundi, as a UN member, must adhere to sanctions imposed by the UN Security Council, which aims to maintain international peace through various measures.
+Since 1966, the Security Council has established numerous sanctions regimes, focusing on issues like political conflicts and nuclear non-proliferation, while ensuring the rights of those targeted are considered.

 Bribery & Corruption